Optimal Nonparametric Inference with Two-Scale Distributional Nearest Neighbors: Real data application

+\ignore{ The major goal of this real data application is to characterize the heterogeneity of a treatment effect across subpopulations defined by the values of some continuous covariate.
+In particular, we aim to study the effect of smoking on a child's birth weight across mothers' ages.
+We utilize the data set studied originally in \cite{Abrevaya2015} with a kernel-based estimator\footnote{The data set used in our analysis can be found on the research web page of Robert P. Lieli, https://sites.google.com/site/robertplieli/research.}.

-In our study, the feature vector $\bX$ includes variables such as mother's age, mother's education, father's education, gestation length in weeks, and the number of prenatal visits.
-The response variable $Y$ is child's birth weight.
-The binary treatment $W$ is whether the mother smoked or not during pregnancy.
-The data set consists of 475,506 observations in total, in which there are 85,062 black mothers with 4,926 smoked during pregnancy and 390,444 white mothers with 58,977 smoked during pregnancy.
-For more details, see \citet*{Abrevaya_Estimating_2015}.
-Since this section is mainly for demonstration purpose, we ignore the panel structure in the data and directly make the unconfoundedness assumption and $i.i.d$ assumption for simplicity.
+For our analysis, the feature vector $\mathbf{x}$ includes mother's age, mother's education, father's education, gestation length in weeks, and the number of prenatal visits.
+We use this subset of covariates because each of these covariates has been shown to have some association with low birth weight \citep{Silvestrin2013}.
+The response $Y$ is the child's birth weight.
+The binary treatment indicator $T$ is whether or not the mother smoked during pregnancy.
+In particular, the data set consists of 591,547 observations in total, 85,976 of whom smoked during pregnancy.
+We estimate the heterogeneous treatment effects with all the features fixed at the average levels of the corresponding treatment group, except for mother's age which we vary from 16 to 35.
+This allows us to see how the effect of smoking changes with age, while controlling for all other observed confounders.
+Similarly as in the simulation examples in Section \ref{sec:SimulationStudies}, we also conduct the same analysis using the causal forests (CF) as a popular benchmark for nonparametric heterogeneous treatment effect inference.
+For the TDNN estimator, we choose the subsampling scales $s_{1}$ and $s_{2}$ using the data-driven tuning strategy described in Section~\ref{sec:SimulationStudies}.

-We estimate the heterogeneous treatment effects with the feature variables, except for age, fixed at the average levels of the corresponding treated group.
-For the age variable, we deliberately choose its level and vary it from 16 to 35.
-Our purpose is to estimate the treatment effect heterogeneity across ages with the other variables fixed at average levels.
-Since \citet*{Abrevaya_Estimating_2015} also conduct a subgroup analysis with black and white mothers, we do the same exercise here.
-In effect, it is like we have added an extra control variable of race and are exploring treatment effect heterogeneity in both dimensions of race and age.

-Figure 3 shows the empirical results with two-scale DNN estimators.
-We can see a clear downward sloping curve for both black and white mothers.
-It implies that as age increases, the loss in new born's weights associated with mother's smoking behavior becomes larger.
-Our result is in general consistent with \citet*{Abrevaya_Estimating_2015} but with significantly improved precision.
-The confidence intervals in Figure 3 are generated by bootstrapping the difference between the treated and control group.
-Our estimations are significant with the $95\%$ confidence intervals staying away from zero.
-There is also a difference between black and white mothers.
-For black mothers, there is an interesting hump around the age of 26.
-It is an interesting unknown pattern.
-Without further assumptions, we can infer that the mechanism of how smoking affects birth weights may be through some factors associated with age.